securechicken/homebridge-micronova-agua-iot-stove/README.md

 ## Supported stoves
 This plugin has been developed for personal use, in order to control a single Piazzetta stove.
-Here is the list of stove brands for which models have been tested to be working:
+Here is the list of stove brands for which models have been tested to be working (at least partially):
 - Piazzetta
+- Jolly Mec

 The plugin should however be working with some/most of Micronova's Agua IOT WiFi controlled stoves.
 If you tested the plugin with a model which is not listed as supported yet, but is working well, please open a feature request issue to report.